 Automatic Voter Registration Efforts in Nevada

 In March 2017, Gov. Brian Sandoval vetoed an automatic voter registration bill that the legislature passed earlier in the month.
-Initiative Petition 1, which was originally introduced via a citizen petition and pushed by voting rights advocates, will now appear on the 2018 general election ballot.
-If the policy is approved by voters, eligible citizens will be registered to vote through the DMV unless they decline.
-Nevada would join the growing list of states that have adopted automatic registration since 2015.
+Initiative Petition 1, which was originally introduced via a citizen petition and pushed by voting rights advocates, was approved by voters in November 2018, adding Nevada to the growing list of states that have adopted automatic registration since 2015.

 Earlier in March 2017, voting rights groups announced they had reached an agreement with the state that achieved many of the modernization goals of previous legislative efforts (see below).
 Under a signed Memorandum of Understanding, voter registration information will be transferred electronically between the DMV and the Secretary of State’s office.
 Additionally, address updates processed through the DMV will be used to update registered voters’ existing information unless they decline.
 These improvements will enable the state to more easily implement automatic registration if voters approve Initiative Petition 1.

 Voter-registration modernization efforts gained momentum in September 2010, when the state introduced online voter registration for the first time.
 The portal was accessible only to residents of Clark County, home to 72% of the state’s population, but the program’s success led to its rapid expansion.
 The governor signed an online voter registration bill into law in 2011, and the system was made available statewide through the Secretary of State's Office before the 2012 election.
 Eligible citizens with a state driver’s license or non-driver ID can use the system to register to vote and update their registration information.

 In 2013, the Senate Legislative Operations and Elections Committee approved legislation to electronically transfer voters’ information between state agencies and election officials, a key component of automatic registration.
 The Brennan Center and other civic groups urged the state to pass the bill, but the full senate ultimately declined to vote on it.
 This followed up on previous efforts by the Brennan Center to overhaul the registration system in 2011.